codio-content/Linux-Introduction/.guides/content/The-Command-Line-Interface--CLI-2e52.md

 ## Introduction

-The command line interface, better know as CLI, __is just another way to interact with the computer.__
+The command line interface, better known as CLI, __is just another way to interact with the computer.__

 This technology works with text commands typed line by line.
 There is a CLI enabled in the left panel, lets get our current username: